Employer Branding: Definition, Strategy, and Examples

 1. Cut down recruitment costs

 Employer branding reduces your average cost-per-hire by up to 50%.
-It helps you generate organic visibility for job openings instead of relying on external recruitment methods like job boards and third-party talent sourcers.
+It helps you generate organic visibility for job openings instead of relying on external recruitment methods like job boards and third-party talent sources.

 A strong employer brand means your company already has industry traction — like a large social media following and lots of email subscribers.
 When you post an open role, these people see and share it with their network.
 You could get your ad in front of thousands of A+ candidates without spending a dime.